yupferris/nvscene-presentation/README.md

        - Doesn't support additional SNES features
          - Missing filtered echo, noise
    - Make my own!
+     - Make an emulator
-     -
+     - Build a frontend

- - Typical oldschool demo development process
-   - Massive amounts of assembler

  - Am I supposed to meet all of my requirements this way?
    - Seriously?
 One coder in a reasonable amount of my spare time?
 In 2014?